inconceivableza/Toast/README.md

 ## Styling

+* *Landing Header*: Enable the Landing header banner even if subscriptions are disabled.
 * *Tag Styling*: tags are styled with a light instead of font, in lowercase.
 All tags are shown on posts, not just the primary tag.
 * *Menu Styling*: menus are adjusted to handle more and wider items
 * *Copyright Notice*: rather than saying "Powered by Ghost", a customizable copyright text appears.